Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 To ensure this wasn't a dead end I did another terminal search to see how much this method is called; the numerous hits confirmed that it is used by many parts of the app, meaning hooking `onSuccess` can have an app-wide effect.
 The devs did one last trick: they know the correct value stored in shared preferences regarding the SDK is `("smei_id","")`, but to confuse a reverse-engineer they made it that if `getSmeiId` returns `""` (which `getSmeiId` calls) they log an error (which leads nowhere) and return `""`.
 This is their last fight because someone who assumed `""` was the right value stored because of a call to `onSuccess` might assume their analysis is wrong if the app is logging an Error.

-By doing all that we made sure that a call to `onSuccess` is later combined by a logic of validation, strengthening our hypothesis that there are no *leaky abstractions* and hooking `onSuccess` could work.
+By doing all that we made sure that a call to `onSuccess` is later acombined by a logic of validation, strengthening our hypothesis that there are no *leaky abstractions* and hooking `onSuccess` could work.

 ### The onSuccess contingency
 Now that we have made sure that `onSuccess` is the main channel where hooks should happen and that we can route any call from `onError` to `onSuccess`, the problem I faced was we don't know how many times `onSuccess` is called and how many times `onError` could be called.
-My fear was calling `onSuccess` 3 times because `onError` was called three times while `onSuccess` must be called 2 times — that could cause an issue.
+My fear was calling `onSuccess` 3 times because `onError` was called three times while `onSuccess` must be called 2 times, that could cause an issue.
 But upon closer look at what happens when `onSuccess` is called, it became clear that nothing really "app-breaking" could happen from it.
-This is because when `onSuccess` is called then `setSmeiId("")` is called — calling `setSmeiId` with the same argument overwrites the value stored in shared preferences with the same value, leading to the conclusion that multiple calls to `onSuccess` are **idempotent**.
+This is because when `onSuccess` is called then `setSmeiId("")` is called, calling `setSmeiId` with the same argument overwrites the value stored in shared preferences with the same value, leading to the conclusion that multiple calls to `onSuccess` are **idempotent**.

 ## The hook
 Based on all the analysis I present, I crafted a Frida hook that: